rust-lang/rfcs/active/0000-bitdata.md

 manipulations to a satisfactory level.
 We support a macro `bitflags!` for supporting individual bits, but there is no support for bit-ranges.
-Anyone who has had to write disassemblers for the x86 instruction set would concur to how error-prone it is to deal with shifts and masks.
+Anyone who has had to write disassemblers for the x86 instruction set would concur how error-prone it is to deal with shifts and masks.

 With this RFC accepted, we can describe a PCI address: